Higher Hida and Coleman theories on the modular curve: Higher Hida theory

-Finally, for all $k \leq -1$, we have an isomorphism: $N \otimes_{\Lambda, k} \ZZ_p = e(F) \HH^1_c( \mathfrak{X}^{ord}, \omega^{k})$ and there is a canonical map: and by applying projectors on both side we get a map: of finite free $\ZZ_p$-modules, which is an isomorphism modulo $p$ by corollary \ref{coro-mod-p-control}.
+where the maps are inclusion, corestriction, and projection.
+When $k\leq -1$ this is a map of finite free $\ZZ_p$-modules, which is an isomorphism modulo $p$ by Corollary~\ref{coro-mod-p-control}.
 Therefore this map is an isomorphism.
-The proof of the second point of the theorem follows along similar lines. \end{proof}